worldcuisines/worldcuisines/README.md

 ```
 conda env create -f env.yml
 ```

-## 🏆 Leaderboard and Results
-If you wish to get the final result for all VLLMs that we evaluate, please refer to this [leaderboard](https://huggingface.co/spaces/worldcuisines/worldcuisines) for the summary.
-The raw results are placed in the `evaluation/score/json` directory.

 ## 🧪 Run Experiments
 All experiment results will be stored in the `evaluation/result/` directory.
 The results are evaluated using accuracy for all tasks, specifically for open-ended task (OEQ), we use accuracy computed using **multi-reference**.
 You can execute each experiment using the following commands: